-- 1. What did Marx mean when he said "A spectre is haunting Europe-the spectre of communism" (49)?
-Come up with two answers to this. - 2.
+- 1. What did Marx mean when he said "A spectre is haunting Europe-the spectre of communism" (49)? - 2.
 Also on page 49, Marx wrote, "Where is a party in opposition that has not been decried as communistic by its opponents in power?"
 Comment on this quote, especially relative to the history of the United States vis-à-vis 'communism' and also relative to today's 'liberal'.